maurominella/aaas/README.md

 - Linux/MAC: ```cp ./aaas/credentials_my.env ./config```
 - Windows: ```copy ./aaas/credentials_my.env ./config```

-This file `./config/credentials_my.env` will have to be updated with your own credentials, shared among all repositories and without being synched to GitHub
+The file `./config/credentials_my.env` will have to be updated with your own credentials, shared among all repositories and without being synched to GitHub

 ## 6. ***CD*** into `aaas` folder
 ```cd aaas```